Azure/azure-sdk-for-js/sdk/tables/data-tables/MigrationGuide.md

 ```

-In the new `@azure/data-tables` we return a `PagedAsyncIterableIterator` that handles fetching all the pages internally, and can be iterated easily.
+In the new `@azure/data-tables` we return a `PagedAsyncIterableIterator` that handles the details of pagination internally, simplifying the task of iteration.

 ```javascript
 const { TableClient, AzureNamedKeyCredential, odata } = require('@azure/data-tables');